PRISM: Self-Pruning Intrinsic Selection Method for Training-Free Multimodal Data Selection: PRISM

-This operation measures the alignment of two vectors' internal variation patterns, making it invariant to the kind of global, location-based shifts that characterize anisotropy.
-By operating on these centered vectors $\mathbf{F}'_i$, we effectively evaluate the relationship between the unique semantic components, $\boldsymbol{\delta}_i$, that our theory identified.

 With a robust similarity metric established, we quantify the redundancy of each sample.
 A sample is considered redundant if its unique semantic information is highly correlated with many other samples in the dataset.
-We define the \textit{Redundancy Score} $\mathcal{R}(d_i)$ for a sample $d_i$ as its expected correlation with the rest of the corpus:
+We define the \textit{Redundancy Score} $\mathcal{R}(d_i)$ for a sample $d_i$ as its expected correlation with the rest of the corpus: $\mathcal{R}(d_i)$ is a corpus-wide redundancy estimator: after re-centering, it measures the weighted degree of $d_i$ in the complete semantic-similarity graph induced by $\rho(\cdot,\cdot)$.
+The score is computed by an exact aggregate implementation in $\mathcal{O}(Nd)$ time without materializing any $N \times N$ matrix; details in Appendix~\ref{sec:runtime_details}.

-A low score $\mathcal{R}(d_i)$ indicates that the sample is a semantic outlier, contributing novel information to the dataset.
-Conversely, a high score signifies high conformity and thus redundancy.
-The final selection process aims to construct a subset $\mathcal{D}_{\text{select}}$ that is minimally redundant.
 Given a selection budget defined by a percentile threshold $\tau$, we select all samples whose redundancy scores fall below the $\tau$-th percentile of the score distribution:

 where $Q_{\tau}(\cdot)$ is the function that computes the $\tau$-th percentile.
 This principled approach ensures that the selected subset is enriched with semantically diverse and informative samples, having explicitly corrected for the geometric distortions of the original embedding space.